DataDog/integrations-core/coredns/README.md

 ## Overview

-Get metrics from CoreDNS in real time to visualize and monitor DNS failures and cache hits/misses.
+Get metrics from CoreDNS in real time to visualize and monitor DNS failures and cache hits or misses.

 ## Setup

+### Prerequisites

+This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
+To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][21].

+The CoreDNS check version 1.11.0 or later uses [OpenMetrics][17]—otherwise known as the latest version (OpenMetricsBaseCheckV2)—for metric collection, which requires Python 3.
+The `latest` version of the CoreDNS check submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
+These metrics were previously submitted as `gauge` type in the legacy version OpenMetricsBaseCheckV1.
+See the [`metadata.csv` file][14] for a list of metrics available in each version.

+For hosts unable to use Python 3, or if you previously implemented this integration version, see the `legacy` version [configuration example][18].
+For Autodiscovery users relying on the `coredns.d/auto_conf.yaml` file, this file enables the `prometheus_url` option for the `legacy` version of the check by default.
+See the sample [coredns.d/auto_conf.yaml][19] for the default configuration options and the sample [coredns.d/conf.yaml.example][20] for all available configuration options.

 ### Installation

 The CoreDNS check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.

-**Note**: The current version of the check (1.11.0+) uses [OpenMetrics][17] (OpenMetricsBaseCheckV2) for metric collection, which requires Python 3.
-For hosts unable to use Python 3, or if you previously implemented this integration version, see the [legacy OpenMetricsBaseCheckV1 example][18].
-There is an exception to that for Autodiscovery users relying on the `coredns.d/auto_conf.yaml` file, which enables the `prometheus_url` option for the OpenMetricsBaseCheckV1 legacy version of the check by default.
-See the sample [coredns.d/auto_conf.yaml][19] for the default configuration options and the sample [coredns.d/conf.yaml.example][20] for all available configuration options.

-**Note**: The OpenMetricsBaseCheckV2 version of the CoreDNS check now submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
-These metrics were previously submitted as gauge type in OpenMetricsBaseCheckV1.
-See the [metadata.csv][14] for the list of metrics available in each version.

 ### Configuration
 <!-- xxx tabs xxx -->